e-inwork-com/django-user-account-api/README.md

    - Login using an email
    - Base Class View REST API with a Model Serializer and a User Permission
    - JSON Web Token for the user authentication
+   - CORS Allowed Host to connect with the frontend
    - API Documentation with manual testing using Swagger
    - Unit Testing for the User REST API, including authentication login, access with a token, and update with a token
    - Docker Compose for the development environment